 Written By Samira Vivette Previously Published By Thought Catalog

+How can you be connected to the people that are no longer there with you?
 Just because you don’t talk to someone anymore, that doesn’t mean there isn’t anything there.
-You will always be in a way, connected to some people that you lose in your life, and it really isn’t that farfetched or weird.
-It’s just how the Universe works, you know.
+You will always be in a way, connected to the people that you lose in your life, and it really isn’t that farfetched or weird.
+It’s just how the human connection works, you know.